hneemann/Digital/README.md

 ## How do I get set up? ##

 The easiest way is to download the [latest release](https://github.com/hneemann/Digital/releases/latest).
-In the ZIP file you will find the binary and all examples.
+In the ZIP file you will find the binary (Digital.jar) and all examples.
 Digital is implemented in Java, so if you like to build Digital from source code:

 * At first clone the repository.